hyperledger/indy-node/design/anoncreds.md

 ```
 * `did` is CredDef's DID.
 It's different from `issuerDid`.
 * `oldKeyTrustTime` can be set each time the key is rotated and defines
- `the interval when we still can trust the previous value of the key`.
+ `the intervals when we still can trust the previous value of the key`.
+ This is delta; all intervals are accumulated and appended in the State.
 It is needed to deprecate credentials issued during the time when we suspect
 the keys were stolen.
 We can not always use revocation to deprecate old credentials, since revocation keys can